bolddp/react-typescript-vscode/README.md

 # react-typescript-vscode
-This is a demo demonstrating how a project can be setup to enable React.js development in Typescript and Visual Code, including debugging functionality in VS Code.
+This is a demo project for a setup with React.js development in Typescript with Visual Studio Code as the IDE.
+Webpack is used to host the web page during development and package an optimized production build.

+It supports debugging and setting breakpoints in VS Code, as well as production deployment through an optimized webpack configurtion.

+The project is also setup with Bootstrap, including SASS styling.

+## Getting started
 * Clone
 * Open in Visual Studio Code
 * `npm install`